usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
+- _Stygian Bough Volume II_, by Bell Witch, Aerial Ruin
 - _End of the Middle_, by Richard Dawson
 - _hooke’s law_, by keiyaA